J-jakovljevic/React-udemy/README.md

 <ins>fetch api</ins> - allows to send and receive http requests

 Mutations, subscriptions, timers, logging, and other side effects are not allowed inside the main body of a function component.
 Doing so will lead to confusing bugs.
 Instead, use useEffect.
 The function passed to <ins>useEffect</ins> will run after the render is committed to the screen.
+UseEffect with no second argument will runs everytime after state updated or component mount.
+With [] as second parameter, it'll be executed when component mounts and renders just once at the beggining.

 <ins>custom hooks</ins> are used to avoid code repetition - when we have same part of code in different places, we want to separate that code in different function for itself